Approach to Partnering

 Core Partners

-Core partner supporting the development and alignment of work related to Wikidata and Wikibase infrastructures, drawing on long-standing experience in open knowledge, data modelling, and community-led technical innovation.
+Wikimedia Germany is a core partner supporting the development and alignment of work related to Wikidata and Wikibase infrastructures, drawing on long-standing experience in open knowledge, data modelling, and community-led technical innovation.

-Core partner contributing extensive experience in institutional partnerships, education, and public engagement, and supporting collaboration with cultural, academic, and research institutions in the UK and beyond.
+Wikimedia UK is a core partner contributing extensive experience in institutional partnerships, education, and public engagement, and supporting collaboration with cultural, academic, and research institutions in the UK and beyond.

-Core partner contributing expertise in the development of open-source language models and AI systems for public-interest and institutional use, supporting exploration of how open knowledge infrastructures can meaningfully inform generative AI.
+Pleias is a core partner contributing expertise in the development of open-source language models and AI systems for public-interest and institutional use, supporting exploration of how open knowledge infrastructures can meaningfully inform generative AI.

 Additional Contributors and Collaborators